flybywiresim/docs/docs/start/faq.md

 **Q: Why is my version not the same as what I see others using?**

-A: We have two versions, the Stable and Developer (Master).
-The Stable version is a 'snapshot' of the development which we regard as stable with the current version of the simulator.
-The Developer build is updated daily and is a constant work in progress and although we test thoroughly each update, minor issues may occur from time to time.
-If you find this to be the case, you can report these issues in #help in discord or via GitHub Issues (Check there is not an existing issue of the same nature as yours).
+A: We have three versions: Stable , Developer (Master), and Experimental.

+* The Stable version is a 'snapshot' of the development which we regard as stable with the current version of the simulator.

+* The Developer build is updated daily and is a constant work in progress.
+Although we test thoroughly each update, minor issues may occur from time to time.
+If you find this to be the case, you can report these issues in [#help](https://discord.com/channels/738864299392630914/785976111875751956) in discord or via [GitHub Issues](https://github.com/flybywiresim/a32nx/issues/new/choose) Please check there is not an existing issue of the same nature as yours first.

+* The Experimental version contains the custom fly by wire system.
+This branch is updated whenever the 'fbw' branch on Github is updated, which is around every 12 hours.
+No support is provided for this version via Discord.